drohmer/CSE104/07_flexbox/readme.md

 ## Property of the container

+### Flex-direction

+allow to set the direction of the flow of the items (left to right, top to bottom, etc) Try the following direction:
+* row (default)
+* row-reverse
+* column
+* column-reverse

 * __flex-direction__ allow to set the direction of the items (left to right, top to bottom, etc).
 <br/>
 Try the following direction:<br/>